-Yellow and Cream are the colors of Monday in Thailand
+Yellow and Cream are the colors of this day in Thailand

 In Thailand it is considered lucky to wear yellow or cream off-white on a Monday.
 As King Bhumibol Adulyadej was born on a this weekday some men used to wear yellow shirts on this day simply to honor the king.

 Today yellow shirts are mainly associated with the political movement “People’s Alliance for Democracy (PAD)”.
 Yellow is the color of the king and this political group mainly support the royal circles.

 Their opponents are the Red Shirts.
 Red is the color belonging to Sunday in Thailand.
 You will most likely not find any pictures of the king in the offices of the Red Shirts.

 Monday – the First or Second Day of the Week?